trifort/skarn/README.md

 + skarn/universal:packageBin - Generates a universal zip file
 + skarn/universal:packageZipTarball - Generates a universal tgz file
 + skarn/debian:packageBin - Generates a deb
-+ skarn/docker:publishLocal - Builds a Docker image using the local Doapi/cker server
++ skarn/docker:publishLocal - Builds a Docker image using the local Docker server
 + skarn/rpm:packageBin - Generates an rpm
-+ skarn/universal::packageOsxDmg - Generates a DMG file with the saapi/me contents as the unskarnrsal zip/tgz.
++ skarn/universal::packageOsxDmg - Generates a DMG file with the same contents as the universal zip/tgz
 + skarn/windows:packageBin - Generates an MSI

 For more information, see [sbt-native-packager document](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/my-first-project.html).